Caster Tier List for FFXIV (Patch 7.3)

 Caster role actions help with keeping uptime, survival, and party support.

 • Swiftcast Icon Swiftcast: All casters (and healers) have Swiftcast, which allows the next spell to be used instantly.
-In general, Red Mage and Black Mage should use this for damage abilities and movement first, while Summoner should save it for Resurrection Icon Resurrection in emergencies.
+The preferred usage depends for each caster due to nuances in each job's rotation.

 • Addle Icon Addle: As casters, it is imperative for us to coordinate mitigations with the rest of the party.
-This is true for all DPS roles, but parties in Endwalker typically only a run a single caster, and yet a majority of incoming damage is magical (especially raidwide damage).
-As such, we should be communicating with the rest of the party to ensure mitigations are appropriately spread out across a raid.
+We should be communicating with teammates to ensure mitigations are appropriately spread out across a raid.
 It is also worth noting that Addle has a 90 second cooldown, which is the same as a lot of other AOE mitigation abilities used by tanks and other DPS.
-This means some coordination with the party may sometimes be required to ensure you don't all blow your mitigations on the same raidwide, which can result in the party not having enough mitigations for a subsequent raidwide that follows shortly after.
-It is also a debuff that is applied to the boss, so it might not be effective in situations where the enemy is untargetable.
+This is why coordination matters: don't all blow your mitigations on the same raidwide, then nobody has anything up for a hard hitting raidwide that follows shortly after.
+Addle is also a debuff that is applied to the boss, so it might not be effective in situations where the enemy is untargetable.

 • Sleep Icon Sleep: Very niche, as the Sleep effect wears off at the next instance of damage.
 This is generally not used in end-game raids, and tends to be used more in Deep Dungeons or overworld content like Eureka to keep certain mobs at bay.

 • Lucid Dreaming Icon Lucid Dreaming: All casters use MP to cast spells.
-There is not much complexity to using this ability for Red Mage and Summoner – just press it when your MP is around the 70% mark.
-For Black Mage, Astral Fire blocks MP replenishing effects, while Umbral Ice III gives enough MP to keep the rotation going by itself.
-Black Mage players don't need to use Lucid Dreaming outside of very advanced niche optimizations.
+There is not much complexity to using this ability for Pictomancer, Red Mage or Summoner: just press it when your MP is around the 70% mark.
+For Black Mage, this does not generally need to be used due to Astral Fire blocking MP replenishing effects and Umbral Ice recovering MP.

 • Surecast Icon Surecast: This prevents knockback or draw-in effects, and prevents our casts from being interrupted.
 This is a useful tool for keeping uptime if a knockback mechanic occurs while we are casting spells.